edgio-docs/edgio-docs/guides/delivery/delivery/guide/getting_started.md

 Finally, you can log in to [Edgio Control](https://control.llnw.com/) at any time to submit and track support tickets, access documentation, and view detailed reports on the traffic handled by your Content Delivery service.

-To set up your Limelight Account, please be prepared to provide your Account Manager the following information:
+To set up your account, please be prepared to provide your Account Manager the following information:

-- Contacts
+- Contacts<br >
     -An administrative contact for your team
     -A technical contact for your team
 - Content Overview